quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP/QUIC server push is similar to what is described in HTTP/2 {{!RFC7540}}, but uses different mechanisms.

-Each promised response is assigned a unique Push ID that uniquely identifies a server push.
-This allows a server to fulfill promises in the order that best suits its needs.
-The same Push ID can be used in multiple PUSH_PROMISE frames (see {{frame-push-promise}}).
+Each server push is identified by a unique Push ID.
+The same Push ID can be used in one or more PUSH_PROMISE frames (see {{frame-push-promise}}), then included with the push stream which ultimately fulfills those promises.

 Server push is only enabled on a connection when a client sends a MAX_PUSH_ID frame (see {{frame-max-push-id}}).
 A server cannot use server push